 Keeping You in Motion at Lakeshore Bone & Joint Institute

-Our specialty-trained podiatrists, Paul J. Gruszka, M.D., and Scott P. Fielder, M.D., and our specialty-trained podiatrists, Marc S. Bruell, D.P.M., Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Ronald E. Izynski, D.P.M., and Aaron K. Ruter, D.P.M., can diagnose and treat your foot issue.
+Our specialty-trained orthopedic doctor, Paul J. Gruszka, M.D., and our specialty-trained podiatrists, Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Aaron K. Ruter, D.P.M., and Hassan Usmani, D.P.M., can diagnose and treat your foot issue.
 Our foot specialists also provide any follow-up care you may need.
 While it may be possible to use nonsurgical treatments for your condition, if surgery is required, our doctors can expertly perform the appropriate procedure.

 To schedule an appointment with one of our experienced podiatrists, please call (219) 921-1444 or request an appointment online.